WPCloudDeploy/wp-cloud-deploy/README.md

 * Virtual Providers (support multiple accounts on each cloud server provider)
 * Server Sync
 * Support for additional cloud server providers: EC2, LIGHTSAIL, LINODE, VULTR, UPCLOUD, HETZNER, EXOSCALE, GOOGLE, AZURE and ALIBABA
+* Powertools which include features such as summary dashboards and charts, periodic server snapshots and more.

 ## Creating Extensions ##

 [Articles on creating WPCD extensions](https://wpclouddeploy.com/category/tutorials/)

+## About Branches ##

+We generally use two branches - the MAIN branch is the most stable version and is suitable for use in a production environment.

+The DEV branch is usually stable but not all existing features have been fully regression tested.

+If you are starting a project of your own and you'd like to start with a version containing all the latest features, you can usually use the DEV branch.

+The DEV branch is usually promoted to the MAIN branch every 30 to 60 days.

 ## Plugin History ##